toanlehcm/demo_reactjs/practice.md

 ## 136. How to pass params to history.push method in React Router v4?

 ## 137. How to implement default or NotFound page?

+## 138. How to get history on React Router v4?